webpro-nl/knip/packages/docs/src/content/docs/guides/configuring-project-files.md

 :::tip

-Do not add too many `entry` files, you'll miss out on both unused exports and unused files.
+Do not add too many `entry` files.
+You'll miss out on both unused exports and unused files.

 :::